 Dianna is the Downtown Development Manager at the Washington County Economic Development Council.
 She is responsible for promoting and assisting with the development and revitalization of Johnson City with specific emphasis on creating and sustaining a vibrant downtown community, by working with existing business and property owners as well as recruiting new business and living opportunities.
 Dianna majored in Mass Communications at East Tennessee State University and has worked in Public Relations at Emory University Hospital, the American Cancer Society – Nashville, and Munsey Church.
 She has been an active volunteer in downtown Johnson City for several years.
 In her free time, she and husband, Bob, enjoy visiting their college age children, staying in historic hotels and trying out new restaurants.

 Tania Garst is the Research Coordinator at the Washington County Economic Development Council, where her duties include: collecting, managing, analyzing and reporting data in support of economic development initiatives, conducting business and real estate research, creating and manipulating maps using GIS applications, assisting with RFI requests, providing data and support for marketing initiatives, and managing the WCEDC Catalyst database, website, Facebook pages, and Flickr account.
 Tania earned a Bachelor’s degree in Geography-Geospatial and Environmental Analysis from Virginia Tech in May 2013 where she graduated with Magna Cum Laude honors, and also received minors in International Studies and Watershed Management.
 Tania is a native of Alexandria, Virginia, a suburb of Washington DC, and has lived in Johnson City since June 2013.
 Her previous work experience includes: working as a GIS Intern from January 2012-May 2012 for the Blacksburg GIS Department in Blacksburg, Virginia, working as an Engineering Intern from May 2012-August 2012 for GKY & Associates in Chantilly, Virginia, and working as a GIS Technician from August 2012-June 2013 for the Center for Geospatial Information Technology in Blacksburg, Virginia.
-In her spare time, she enjoys spending time with her husband Aaron and her cat Dunkin, practicing yoga, running, hiking, and shopping.
+In her spare time, she enjoys spending time with her family, running, and practicing yoga.

 Rebecca Davis serves as the Operations Manager for the Washington County Economic Development Council of Johnson City, Tennessee.
 Her responsibilities include, but are not limited to: develop and implement procedures, practices, and work methods, reconcile, compile, and track financial information, process invoices, prepare meeting agendas, dictate and report meeting minutes, and prepare periodic summaries of financial transactions including balances, revenue and expenditure statements as well as statistical cost and operating reports.
 Rebecca is a native of Elizabethton, Tennessee, and has lived in Jonesborough since January 2012 after living in Petersburg, Virginia for over eight years.
 Her previous work experience includes: working as a Secretary from July 2003 - October 2004 for Rock Church Academy in Petersburg, Virginia and then as the Accounting Manager from October 2004 - October 2011 for Rock Church of Petersburg, and working as the Office Manager from January 2012 - July 2013 for Allied Metals Company in Johnson City, Tennessee.
 Rebecca was enrolled in the Business Management program at Northeast State Community College from 2002 - 2003.
 In her spare time, she enjoys spending time with her husband, Jesse, and their three children, Andrew, Addison, and Levi.
 Rebecca is also actively involved in her church, Calvary Church of Johnson City, where she serves as a Worship Leader, Deacon, Finance Administrator, and a member of the financial board.